Enterprise Header Image

 Transparency is Key

-As a design lead, I have made mistakes and have had things backfired.
-For this project, I originally designed each portal to be different for each end user group.
+I originally designed each portal to be different for each end user group.
 I realized that while they do have different roles and responsibilities, the user groups in enterprise tend to be very cross-functional and need to talk to one another.
-There was a strong desire from the business to have more transparency and consistency for this reason.
-A redesign then focused on making the portals for the different groups look more alike, but highlighting relevant information for each group specifically.
+I took this learning from the initial design, the strong desire for more transparency and consistency, and worked on a redesign while we were still rolling out new features.
+The second iteration focused on making the portals for the different groups look more alike, but highlighting relevant information for each group specifically.
+Via the remote testing workshop methods I mentioned earlier, I was able to present the redesign to stakeholders along with the user research data which indicated the redesign improved task completiion times compared to the original.
+The thoroughness of my pitch allowed for the work to be added to the build roadmap immediately.

 Sharpening my Instinct for "Customize for Standardize?"